Mattlister/FilmDBMain/README.md

 1. Create an account and log into the Heroku website.
 Then, Create a new app by clicking the "New" button in the dashboard.
 You need to name the application so I gave mine the same name as the application I'm creating and then set the region to Europe.

 2. On the Heroku dashboard, you'll see Deploy.
-You need to click on "Deply" > "Deployment method" and select Github.
+You need to click on "Deploy" > "Deployment method" and select Github.

 3. Confirm the linking of the Heroku app to the correct GitHub repository.
 This ties the two applications together.